harvester/docs/docs/rancher/cloud-provider.md

     token: TOKEN
 ```

-This cloud-config file can now be injected via the user-data available in the advanced options for the nodepool
+This cloud-config file can now be injected via the `user-data` available in the `advanced options` for the nodepool.
   ![](assets/cloud-config-userdata.png)

 With these settings in place a K3s / RKE2 cluster should provision successfully while using the external cloud provider.